AIG Learning Center

 2025 October Long-Term Care Webinar Series Continuing Education Information

-Nurses: This nursing continuing professional development activity was submitted to the Northeast Multistate Division Education Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+This nursing continuing professional development activity has been approved by the Northeast Multistate Division Education Unit, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Approval Code #: 002-389-092425

 More Information